aesara-devs/aesara/doc/library/tensor/basic.rst

     .. attribute:: ndim

-        The number of dimensions that a Variable's value will have at evaluation-time.
+        The number of dimensions that a `Variable`'s value will have at evaluation-time.
 This must be known when we are building the expression graph.

     .. attribute:: dtype

-        A string indicating
-        the numerical type of the ndarray for which a Variable of this Type is standing.
+        A string indicating the numerical type of the `ndarray` for which a `Variable` of this `Type` represents.

         .. _dtype_list:

-        The dtype attribute of a TensorType instance can be any of the following strings.
+        The :attr:`dtype` attribute of a `TensorType` instance can be any of the following strings.

         ================= =================== =================